 Baker made his first appearance in Doctor Who as Commander Maxil in the story Arc of Infinity.
 Producer John Nathan-Turner described Baker’s performance as being “quite arch” and a little sassy.
 Maxil was one of the few characters actually to shoot the Doctor, then played by Peter Davison.
 At the time of Baker’s casting as Davison’s successor, he became the only actor portraying the Doctor to have appeared in the television series as another character prior to taking on the leading role.

-In 1991 Baker played a Doctor-like character in the BBV video series The Stranger.
-Another standalone BBV drama entitled The Airzone Solution appeared in 1993 and featured former Doctor Who actors Jon Pertwee, Peter Davison and Sylvester McCoy.
+In 1991 Baker played a Doctor-like character in the BBC video series The Stranger.
+Another standalone BBC drama entitled The Airzone Solution appeared in 1993 and featured former Doctor Who actors Jon Pertwee, Peter Davison, and Sylvester McCoy.